G1320/Studioz-App-Backend/README.md

 }
 ```

 - `PUT /api/reviews/:reviewId`: Authenticated endpoint for the owner (or admin) to edit rating/comment.
+Both `rating` and `comment` are optional in the request body.
 - `DELETE /api/reviews/:reviewId`: Authenticated endpoint for the owner (or admin) to remove their review.

-All mutating endpoints return the refreshed `averageRating` and `reviewCount` so the UI can update instantly.
+All mutating endpoints automatically update the studio's `averageRating` and `reviewCount` aggregates.

 ### Author